Terms of Sales

 - clicking again (second click) on an Order validation button reminding him that his Order entails an obligation to pay.

-An Order collected via Click & Collect does not require the creation of a customer account.
+An order collected via Click & Collect does not require the creation of a customer account.

 - clicking again (second click) on an Order validation button reminding him that his Order entails an obligation to pay.